Now whisper… You don’t want to wake them because they look so cute just softly sleeping there and look at their colourful pyjamas! They’re so pretty!

 You can alter the lighting schedule a little bit as the seasons change, so ten hours day light and fourteen dark in winter and vice versa in summer but I never found this necessary with my chameleon and just stuck to twelve hours on and twelve hours off.

-The best way to regulate these sleep patterns is to just get yourself a couple of digital timers.
-You need two to regulate the USB light and the basking heat lamp.
-This pair from Amazon served me well the whole time I had my chameleon.
+The best way to regulate these sleep patterns is to just get yourself a reptile power strip.
+You need it to regulate the UVB and heat light.
+This one from Amazon is excellent for this.

 Do chameleons sleep with their eyes open?